aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 You must define new permissions for the module.
 These are used to limit users to specific actions with the module.

-Permissions are defined in the `permissions` table in LORIS and should be separateed into view and edit permissions in most cases.
+Permissions are defined in the `permissions` table in LORIS and should be separated into view and edit permissions in most cases.

 In our example, you would create two new permissions: `my_new_module_view` and `my_new_module_edit`.
 Your PHP code within `php/my_new_module.class.inc` will define what these permissions allow a user to do.